iczster/elk-grafana-k8s/README.md

 - Full deployment automated with **Terraform**
 - **Docker Desktop with Kubernetes** on macOS (for local PoC)
 - Auto-provisioned Grafana data source and dashboard
+- Included a Kubernetes service for log stash (type-ClusterIP)
+- Grafana provisioning config so Grafana automatically connects to Elastic Search

 The goal is to validate **end-to-end metric flow** and **real-time visualization** using a modern observability stack.
 A scalability focus will be added, this is purely a working proof of concept.